Leica SL3 Review

 A First Look at the Leica SL3

-Only days after I got my first Leica, a new flagship Leica SL camera was announced, the Leica SL3.
+Only days after I got my first Leica, the Leica SL3, a new flagship camera, was announced.
 I knew it was coming, and the rumor mill had most of the information out before the launch.

-It was never a question if I should have waited for the Leica SL3 as I knew it would be priced higher than what I am prepared to pay for any camera at this point, but this doesn’t mean that I am not interested in the SL3, and what it brings to the table.
+It was never a question of whether I should have waited for the Leica SL3, as I knew it would be priced higher than what I am willing to pay for any camera at this point, but that doesn’t mean I am not interested in the SL3 and what it brings to the table.

 As luck would have it, I had the opportunity to try out the Leica SL3 for a few days.
 Let’s see how it performed.